iandennismiller/gthnk/docs/user/browser-integration.rst

     "j http"

-That would search **gthnk** for anything matching *http*, which would hopefully find the URL you bookmarked.
+That would search **Gthnk** for anything matching *http*, which would hopefully find the URL you bookmarked.

 App Launcher
 ^^^^^^^^^^^^